arash-hacker/Blog/idea_101.md

 By default brain store infotmation as focus capaxity.chess to store 5 house at time Lighter with sigar 9

+10k computer algorithms with psudo code
+Film about RI agent to learn life

 --------------------
 ZEN: